-Chicks are usually weaned after another 2-3 weeks and start to moult their adult feathers in at around 10 weeks old.
+Chicks are usually weaned after another 2-3 weeks and start to molt their adult feathers at around 10 weeks old.
 Keep supplying plenty of egg food and fresh greens during this period as it is difficult for the little birds and they need all the nutrients they can get.

 Lizard canaries are a distinctive type with interesting markings that make them easy to spot at shows and sales.
 But underneath, they are very much like other canaries varieties and this makes them great to keep and breed in cages or aviaries.